 History & Heritage Museums

-Outdoor Adventure with Mountain Biking and Kayaking USD 1125’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Tour of the two banks of the Douro river in Porto USD 36’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.